MerginMaps/docs/src/manage/project-advanced.md

 There is an option to transfer the ownership of a project to another user or organisation.

-1. Log in <MainDomainNameLink /> and choose the project you want to transfer
+1. Log in <AppDomainNameLink /> and choose the project you want to transfer
 2. Go to **Settings** and click on **Transfer project**
 3. Enter the name of a user/organisation and **Request transfer**
 4. The user/organisation will be notified to accept or reject the transfer request.
 The request is valid for 6 days.
 After that period, if user or organisation does not accept the request, you will remain the owner of the project.